friesga/sim-11/README.md

 - Almost completely rewritten in C++,
 - Runs on both Windows and Linux,
 - Added support for RL01/RL02,
+- Added support for KDF11-A (PDP-11/23),
+- Added support for KTF11-A Memory Management Unit,
-- Added support for KDF11-A,
+- Added support for KDF11-B (PDP-11/23+)
 - Added support for BA11-N mounting box, showing status LEDs and switches to control the CPU,
 - Power-up and powerfail support,